richsalz/draft-rsalz-2026bis/draft-rsalz-2026bis.md

-sponsored specifications and practices, developed and controlled by other standards bodies or by others, are handled within the Internet Standards Process. {{sec8}} describes the requirements for notices and record keeping {{sec9}} defines a variance process to allow one-time exceptions to some of the requirements in this document
+sponsored specifications and practices, developed and controlled by other standards bodies or by others, are handled within the Internet Standards Process. {{sec8}} describes the requirements for notices and record keeping, and {{sec9}} defines a variance process to allow one-time exceptions to some of the requirements in this document.
-{{sec10}} presents the rules that are required to protect intellectual property rights in the context of the development and use of Internet Standards.

 # Internet Standards-Related Publications {#sec2}